commercialhaskell/stack/doc/GUIDE.md

 stack new my-yesod-project yesodweb/yesod-simple
 ```

+Then it would be downloaded from Github, user account `yesodweb`,
+repo `stack-templates`, and file `yesod-simple.hsfiles`.

 You can even download templates from a service other that Github, such as
 [Gitlab](https://gitlab.com) or [Bitbucket](https://bitbucket.com):

 ```
 stack new my-project gitlab:user29/foo
 ```

+That template would be downloaded from Gitlab, user account `user29`,
+repo `stack-templates`, and file `foo.hsfiles`.

 If you need more flexibility, you can specify the full URL of the template: